zaynhakim/astroblog/src/pages/posts/005--how-i-built-this-blog.md

 This blog is built with [Astro](https://astro.build) and deployed on [Netlify](https://netlify.com).

 I started building of this blog in November last year.
 Initially, this blog is my continuation of learning [Remix](https://remix.run) after being postponed due to IDCamp - Dicoding program.
-I was encountered several problems when deploying it to [fly.io](https://fly.io).
+I was encountered several problems while deploying it to [fly.io](https://fly.io).
 Later I tried to rebuild this blog on Astro.

 I still excited to learn Remix, especially how to deploy it directly on the edge via Cloudflare pages and workers later.